KISPLYX Hard capsule Ref.[27667] Active ingredients: Lenvatinib

 4.2.
 Posology and method of administration

-Kisplyx treatment should be initiated and supervised by a health care professional experienced in the use of anticancer therapies.
+Treatment should be initiated and supervised by a healthcare professional experienced in the use of anticancer therapies.

 Posology

-The recommended daily dose of lenvatinib is 18 mg (one 10 mg capsule and two 4 mg capsules) once daily in combination with 5 mg of everolimus once daily.
-The daily doses of lenvatinib and, if necessary, everolimus are to be modified as needed according to the dose/toxicity management plan.
+The recommended daily dose of lenvatinib is 18 mg (one 10-mg capsule and two 4-mg capsules) orally once daily in combination with 5 mg of everolimus once daily.
+The daily dose of lenvatinib and, if necessary, everolimus is to be modified as needed according to the dose/toxicity management plan.

-If a patient misses a dose, and it cannot be taken within 12 hours, then that dose should be skipped and the next dose should be taken at the usual time of administration.
+If a patient misses a dose of lenvatinib, and it cannot be taken within 12 hours, then that dose should be skipped and the next dose should be taken at the usual time of administration.

 Treatment should continue as long as there is clinical benefit or until unacceptable toxicity occurs.